QUICK ANSWER

 Starting path How it works in Homestead

-Fastest practical start Open houses and buyer education for first-time and commuter buyers
+Fastest practical start Open houses and buyer education for first-time and Miami commuter buyers

-Best new-construction lane Tour communities, learn HOA and CDD vocabulary, and practice timeline explanations
+Best new-construction lane Tour Keys Gate, Silver Palm, and similar communities; learn HOA and CDD vocabulary; practice timeline explanations

-Best land-edge entry Shadow Redland or acreage conversations before discussing zoning, surveys, septic, or well questions
+Best land-edge entry Shadow Redland or acreage conversations before discussing Greenbelt, surveys, septic, or well questions

 Best part-time fit Weekend open houses plus weekday follow-up, if your broker covers urgent offers and inspections